-- 5.6 It is common for material (such as late representations) to be received by the Development Management service after the close of the agenda.
-Such material will be placed on the public planning file along with all the other papers for the application, subject only to any public exclusion restrictions. - 5.7 Where this material needs to be brought to the attention of the Committee, so that it can be taken into account, it will be presented in written form in the addendum report.
-It will comprise a summary of whatever has been raised, in the same way as representations are summarised in the main Committee report. - 5.8 The Development Management service will email the addendum report to Planning Committee Councillors as soon as it is ready and make hard copies available before the meeting commences. - 5.9 The practicality of producing such a report means there has to be a cut-off point for the receipt of late material by the Development Management service, which is noon on the day of the meeting.
+5.6 It is common for material (such as late representations) to be received by the Development Management service after the close of the agenda.
+Such material will be placed on the public planning file along with all the other papers for the application, subject only to any public exclusion restrictions.

+Where this material needs to be brought to the attention of the Committee, so that it can be taken into account, it will be presented in written form in the addendum report.
+It will comprise a summary of whatever has been raised, in the same way as representations are summarised in the main Committee report.

+- 5.7 The Development Management service will email the addendum report to Planning Committee Councillors as soon as it is ready. - 5.8 The practicality of producing such a report means there has to be a cut-off point for the receipt of late material by the Development Management service, which is noon on the day of the meeting.
 Generally material received after this time will not be reported to the Committee.
-The Director of Planning and Strategic Transport has an absolute discretion in this regard. - 5.10 Material must not be distributed to Committee Members by members of the public (including public speakers) or other Members of the Council during the course of the meeting.
-The distribution of such material should be done in advance of the meeting in accordance with 5.9 above. - 5.11 The points raised in representations about a particular application, which are received prior to the cut-off point (paragraph 5.9 above) are summarised either in the main Committee report or in the addendum report.
+The Director of Planning and Strategic Transport has an absolute discretion in this regard. - 5.9 Material must not be distributed to Committee Members by members of the public (including public speakers) or other Members of the Council during the course of the meeting.
+The distribution of such material should be done in advance of the meeting in accordance with 5.9 and 3.13 above. - 5.10 The points raised in representations about a particular application, which are received prior to the cut-off point (paragraph 5.9 above) are summarised either in the main Committee report or in the addendum report.
 Copies of these representations are available for inspection at the meeting by Members of the Committee.